Ballston Spa 2012 CSA Shares !

 What does a share cost?

-A Quincy Farm CSA share costs $475 for 20 weeks worth of deliveries, from the beginning of June to the end of October.
+A Quincy Farm CSA share costs $495 for 21 weeks worth of deliveries, from the beginning of June to the end of October.
+It's a little over $20/week.
 You can sign up for the season's share any time after January 1st--the earlier the better!

 Item for item, our CSA shares are more economical than buying the same produce at the farmers' market or in a store.
 We think it's a great deal, and you're supporting your community and meeting your neighbors in the process!